|

 ability or replacement of function that has been removed or

+will enhance the creature in some way.
 Create 3 high quality pencil drawings with shading and/or color in your

 sketch book of an installation object that